 Check Into a Castle

 You'll get the royal treatment when you arrange a stay at one of Greece's stately castle hotels.
-In Haria, Arapakis Castle, just a mile from the lovely beach town of Diros, is a 200-year-old fortress surrounded by a peaceful olive grove.
+Just a mile from the lovely beach town of Diros is Arapakis Castle, a 200-year-old fortress surrounded by a peaceful olive grove.
 Though the castle has since been turned into a contemporary hotel, you'll still see its original towers, mill, and oil press, and guest rooms have thick stone walls and wood-beamed ceilings that remind you of the building's history.

 In Kardamyli—a seaside town located a short drive south of Kalamata—Kastro-Zoi offers lodging inside a 12th-century medieval castle.
 The plumbing has been updated, naturally, but the wood and stone interiors, and guest rooms with cast-iron beds and classic Greek paintings, offer plenty of historic charm.